cisco/mindmeld/docs/source/userguide/getting_started.rst

 Certain MindMeld Workbench capabilities, such as accessing :doc:`blueprints <../blueprints/overview>` require authenticating using your MindMeld username and password.
 Workbench will read your credentials from its configuration file, located at ``~/.mmworkbench/config``.
+Go ahead and create the folder and file if they don't already exist.
 Add the following lines to the Workbench configuration file, substituting your username and password where appropriate.

 .. code-block:: text